MP Core

 Aged 10+ / G5+

-This course immerses students in classic and contemporary English literature, fostering a dynamic dialogue with texts through critical inquiry.
-By examining narrative techniques, cultural contexts, and philosophical themes, learners develop the close reading and analytical skills prioritized by global education systems (e.g., IB, AP).
-The curriculum equips students to engage thoughtfully with complex ideas—a foundation for academic excellence and professional adaptability.
+This course immerses students in both classic and contemporary English literature, fostering a dynamic dialogue with texts through critical inquiry.
+By examining narrative techniques, cultural contexts, and philosophical themes, learners develop the close-reading and analytical skills emphasized by global education systems (e.g., IB, AP).
+The curriculum empowers students to engage thoughtfully with complex ideas building a foundation for academic rigor and future professional success.

 Aligned with Global Standards (IB/AP)